JessWagner805/CSTopics4Kids/index.md

 ## How does it work? 🤔

-What makes quantum computers special is something called ***quibits***.
-To understand quibits, let's first understand bits. <br/>
+What makes quantum computers special is something called ***qubits***.
+To understand qubits, let's first understand bits. <br/>
 The word ***bit*** is short for *binary digit*.
 As the name suggests, a bit consists of two digits: 0 and 1.
 The digit **0** means **off**, and **1** means **on**.
 Think of a light switch: when the switch is up, it's a 1, and when it's down, it's a 0. <br/>
 When a programmer writes code, it gets converted to a series of 1s and 0s.
 The computer reads these bits and uses them to perform an action.

 ![image](https://github.com/user-attachments/assets/609b73a0-4cbb-46ed-a2a9-95761ea714ce)

-While a bit is either a 1 or a 0, a ***quibit*** can be *both* a 1 and a 0 at the same time!
+While a bit is either a 1 or a 0, a ***qubit*** can be *both* a 1 and a 0 at the same time!
 This special ability, called ***superposition***, allows qubits to perform many actions at once, instead of doing things step by step like regular bits.
-These quibits are made up of tiny particles like electrons, photons, and trapped ions.
-These particles give quibits their ability to be two things at once.
+These qubits are made up of tiny particles like electrons, photons, and trapped ions.
+These particles give qubits their ability to be two things at once.

 ![BitVsQuibit](https://github.com/user-attachments/assets/5b0f5b1e-e053-4d13-9f5b-e0b06b3c318f)

 _______________________________________________________________________________________________________________________________________________

-## How can a quibit be *both* a 1 AND a 0 *at the same time?* 🤯
+## How can a qubit be *both* a 1 AND a 0 *at the same time?* 🤯

-The idea of a quibit being both a 1 AND a 0 at the same time might seem confusing, so let's take a deeper look. <br/>
+The idea of a qubit being both a 1 AND a 0 at the same time might seem confusing, so let's take a deeper look. <br/>

 **TO DO**